The BMW 1 Series is a medium-sized five-door hatchback. This model is the third-generation 1 Series, which was launched in the second half of 2019.

 Similar cars

-If you’re interested in the BMW 1 Series, you might also like to consider these alternatives
+If you’re looking at the BMW 1 Series, you might also be interested in these alternatives